santshvm/QuizWebApp/README.md

-## Day-4

-->Save the high score in the local storage and display it to the user and use fetch API to load questions from [Open Trivia DB](https://opentdb.com/api_config.php)
+->High scores to be saved in the local storage and display it to the user and use fetch API to load questions from [Open Trivia DB](https://opentdb.com/api_config.php)
 <br>

 # Demo of the completed app